heggelundjohnny/apps/README.md

-# Browser Apps for Chromebook users
+# Browser Apps for Chromebook Users

 To **see** an updated list with direct links [Click here](https://hubjohnny.github.io/)